Neskol/MaichartConverter/README.md

 ### Disclamer
 - Copyrights of the works belong to each individual right holders.
 This tool is purely used as non-commercial and study purpose.
 You should find your way for any resource might be used and properly use at your own risk.
-- If you would like to use the parser in your project, please refer [MaiLib](https://github.com/Neskol/MaiLib) and hopely that helps!
+- If you would like to use the parser in your project, please refer [MaiLib](https://github.com/Neskol/MaiLib) and hopefully that helps!